rhythm0/Task-Manager-Project/grade.md

 2. include more error handlings such as reading/writing files (Line 43)

-3. print errors for logging and add add a general exception handling at the end to catch all errors.
+3. print errors for logging and add a general exception handling at the end to catch all errors.
     ```
         For example,
                 try: